aws-samples/aws-cdk-transit-gateway-peering/README.md

-# Creating a global network with AWS Transit Gateway Peering and the AWS CDK
+# Using the AWS CDK and AWS Transit Gateway inter-Region peering to build a global network.

-> This CDK project goes through the creation of a global network that spans multiple AWS Regions using AWS Transit Gateway inter-region peering.
+> This CDK project goes through the creation of a global network that spans multiple AWS Regions using AWS Transit Gateway inter-Region peering.

 ## Solution Overview

-The following diagram will be referred to throughout this project.
+The following diagram is referred to throughout this project.

 ![Diagram](img/TGW_peering_CDK_diagram.png)

-While the transit gateway only connects to VPCs within the same region, you can establish peering connections between transit gateways in different AWS Regions.
+While the transit gateway only connects to VPCs within the same Region, you can establish peering connections between AWS Transit Gateways in different AWS Regions.
 This lets you build global, cloud-based networks.
+Traffic using transit gateway peering stays on the AWS global network and never traverses the public internet and is encrypted in flight – so it always takes the most optimal path, in the most secure way.

+By following these steps, you will also launch one EC2 instance in each of the regions as well as VPC endpoints to access the instances using AWS Systems Manager Session Manager.
+This allows you to verify two-way connectivity by pinging from one instance to the other.

 ## Deployment Steps

 Pre-requisites:

--	an [AWS account](https://aws.amazon.com/) without any existing transit gateways in us-east-1 or eu-west-1
+-	An [AWS account](https://aws.amazon.com/) without any existing transit gateways in us-east-1 or eu-west-1
 -	[AWS CLI, authenticated and configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)
 -	[Python 3.6+](https://www.python.org/downloads/)
 -	[AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_install)